robertwatts/presentations/scaling-with-purpose.md

 ![right](https://mysuthings.files.wordpress.com/2016/01/chain.gif?w=687)

 ^ Automate the tedium.
-People can move easily.
-Reduce silos
+Build and deployment the biggest problem
+Blocker to your investment being in the hands of customers Include monitoring, alerting
+Reduce noisy apps

 ---